temporalio/cli/docs/workflow/reset-batch.md

 id: reset-batch
 title: temporal workflow reset-batch
 sidebar_label: reset-batch
-description: ### reset-batch
+description: Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew
 tags:
 	- cli
 ---

-### reset-batch

-Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew

 Resetting a Workflow allows the process to resume from a certain point without losing your parameters or [Event History](https://docs.temporal.io/workflows/#event-history).